 More and more IKs now feature super-rigid, high-pressure dropstitch hulls – either just floors or the entire hull which runs 2–5 times higher pressures than regular IKs.
 Your old Bravo footpump will blow its brains out trying to reach a typical 7-10psi.

-Barrel pumps with long, slim bodies (as opposed to the shorter, stockier examples above) will put out less volume (DS IKs have less volume anyway) but can more easily attain higher pressures.
-You don’t need a super high-pressure iSup board pump.
+Barrel pumps with long, slim bodies, as opposed to the shorter, stockier examples above, put out less volume (DS IKs have less volume anyway) but can more easily attain higher pressures.
+It’s something to do with the ø of the pump face x the stroke.
+You don’t necessarily need a super high-pressure iSup board pump.

 Bayonet nozzles for ‘raft’ valves.